radumarias/xorio/README.md

 [rfs](https://github.com/radumarias/rfs)

 Distributed filesystem written in Rust.
-The intention is to be a learning project for the concepts involved in building such a system.
+The intention is to be a learning and experimental project for the concepts involved in building such a system.

 [![](website/resources/syncoxiders-icon-16p.png)](https://syncoxide.rs) [SyncOxiders](https://syncoxide.rs)